 He returned in 2013 as a participant in the Mozart workshop and was awarded the prize of the friends of the Festival d’Aix-en-Provence.
 Subsequently he sang Nettuno and Tindaro in a tour production of Francesco Cavalli’s Elena.
 In 2014 he gave geust performances as the First Priest and Second Armoured Man in The Magic Flute.
 In 2015 he was higly acclaimed for his interpretation of Melisso in Handel’s Alcina.
 In January 2016 he debuted in Polish National Opera in Warsaw as Publio in La Clemenza di Tito and performed in Salzburg with Marc Minkowski in Handel’s Acis and Galathea as Poliphemo.

-Most recently, he dubuted in Cagliari as Colline in La bohème; he sang Commendatore and Masetto (Don Giovanni) in Stockholm, Capellio (I Capuleti e i Montecchi), Melisso (Alcina), Raimondo (Lucia di Lammermoor), Masetto and Colline at Opernhaus Zürich, as well as Mozart’s Requiem at Opéra National de Lorraine.
+In the recent seasons he dubuted in Cagliari as Colline in La bohème; he sang Commendatore and Masetto (Don Giovanni) in Stockholm, Capellio (I Capuleti e i Montecchi), Melisso (Alcina), Raimondo (Lucia di Lammermoor), Masetto and Colline at Opernhaus Zürich, as well as Mozart’s Requiem at Opéra National de Lorraine.
 Most recently, he appeared as Masetto at Aix-en-Provence Festival and at Beaune Festival.